 \section{Introduction}

 Large Language Models (LLMs) have demonstrated remarkable performance on various NLP tasks~\citep{2020t5,li2022self}, and have even become a part of our daily lives through applications such as ChatGPT and Bard.
 This success has been largely attributed to scaling up transformer-based language models, as evidenced by recent work~\citep{kaplan2020scaling, rae2021scaling, tay2021scale}.
-In the early stages of transformer scaling, researchers observed that larger models could achieve comparable performance with smaller models using fewer training steps and less pre-training data~\citep{kaplan2020scaling}, leading many to view model size as the most critical factor in achieving better performance.
+In the early stages of transformer scaling, researchers observed that larger models could achieve comparable performance with smaller models using fewer training steps and less pre-training data~\citep{kaplan2020scaling}, leading to early views that model size might be one of the most critical factors in achieving better performance.

 \textbf{Dataset size is more important than we thought in LLM scaling.} Recent work~\citep{hoffmann2022training} found that the pre-training dataset size plays a more significant role than previously thought and proposed compute-optimal scaling (\ie Chinchilla scaling law), where model size and training dataset size should be scaled equally for optimal performance given a fixed computation budget.
 For instance, an under-trained larger model like Gopher-280B~\citep{rae2021scaling} can be outperformed by a well-trained smaller model like Chinchilla-70B if not enough data is used in larger model training.
-The effectiveness of the Chinchilla scaling law is further demonstrated by the recent success of LLaMA-65B~\citep{touvron2023llama}, which was trained on 1.4 trillion tokens by Meta AI and significantly outperformed OPT-175B~\citep{zhang2022opt} trained with only 180 billion tokens.
+The intuition here is that the decreased model size can be compensated by the increased size of data.
+The effectiveness of the Chinchilla scaling law is further validated by the recent success of LLaMA-65B~\citep{touvron2023llama} and PaLM-2~\citep{anil2023palm}.